sillsdev/silnlp/clear_ml_windows_setup.md

 3. Use the button to copy the new credentials to your clipboard.
 4. Paste them into the command window.
 5. This will create a clearml.conf file in your home directory i.e.  C:\Users\<Username>\clearml.conf
 6. If this file already exists the `clearml-init` command will invite you to edit it.
-You may find it easier to delete it and run through these instructions.
-You can put the copied details into the existing file in the required format.
+You may find it easier to delete it and run through these instructions, or you can put the copied details into the existing file in the required format.